HL-Abdallah/HL-Abdallah/README.md

 ### Hi there 👋, my name is Abdallah

-- 🔭 I’m currently working on ...
-An e-commerce platform ( WIP )
+- 🔭 I’m currently working on ... a POS system ( WIP )
 - 🌱 I’m currently learning ...
 AWS
 - 👯 I’m looking to collaborate on ...
 Any interesting Spring / React project
 - 💬 Ask me about ...
 Anything :)